Markkanen has 24 points in Jazz’s 109-101 win over Rockets

-SALT LAKE CITY (AP)Lauri Markkanen had 24 points and eight rebounds to help the Utah Jazz beat the Houston Rockets 109-101 on Wednesday night.
+SALT LAKE CITY (AP)Lauri Markkanen had 24 points and nine rebounds to help the Utah Jazz beat the Houston Rockets 109-101 on Wednesday night.

 Jordan Clarkson scored 20 points – hitting five 3-pointers – and had six assists for Utah.
 Talen Horton-Tucker and Malik Beasley added in 14 points apiece.